Latest News: 11-22-2016 (Newsletter Issue 21/16)

 If the trademark has not been used within 5 years from registration or has later not been genuinely used during the last 5 years, it may be subject to cancellation before a court of law.
 Subsequent use of the trademark can restore protection.

-The official fee is EUR 240.00 for up to three classes and EUR 37.00 for each additional class under the normal procedure.
-The fee for the expedited procedure is EUR 193.00 extra for up to three classes and an extra of EUR 30.00 for any following class.
+The official fee for filing a trademark application is EUR 240 for up to three classes and EUR 37 for each additional class under the normal procedure.
+The fee for the expedited procedure is EUR 193 extra for up to three classes and an extra of EUR 30 for any following class.
+The fees are for digital filings, for paper filing higher fees are applicable.

 |Word Mark Search (availability)